tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

   nbits(N1, Bs).
 ```

+While short and simple, this can be a tricky function to write from scratch.
+Every line must be written carefully.

 ## Four-by-four Sudoku

 [Sudoku](http://en.wikipedia.org/wiki/Sudoku) puzzles are a popular number
-puzzle that turn out to be easily representable in Prolog.
-Typically, they are
-played on a 9-by-9 grid of cells, where the goal is to put the numbers 1 to 9
+puzzle.
+Typically, they are played on a 9-by-9 grid of cells, and the goal
-into each cell such that:
+is to put the numbers 1 to 9 into each cell such that:

 - Each row is a permutation of 1 to 9.

 - Each column is a permutation of 1 to 9.

-- Each of the 9 3-by-3 sub-squares contain a permutation of 1 to 9.
+- Each of the nine 3-by-3 sub-squares is a permutation of 1 to 9.

 Sudoku puzzles start with some numbers already filled in, and then, through
 logical deduction, you try to fill in all the other numbers.
 It's possible
-that some puzzles might have more than one solution, but that's usually
+that some puzzles might have more than one solution, or no solution at all,
-frowned upon by human solvers.
+but those are usually frowned upon by human solvers.

 A four-by-four Sudoku puzzle is the same idea, except it is played on a 4-by-4
 grid instead of a 9-by-9, e.g.: